DanielGall500/irish-syntax-parser/README.md

-# CLIP: Clause-based Irish Parser
+# Cioglach: Clause-based Irish Parser
 ## Recursively parse Irish into its clauses with encoded linguistic features.

 Irish is a highly inflectional Celtic language with Verb-Subject-Object (VSO) word order.
 In this research we will examine the Irish complementisers and their unique properties when it comes to long-distance dependencies, such as in the sentence *"He’s the guy that they said they thought they wanted to hire __"*, where long-distance movement has taken place from the original position of "the guy" after "hire".
 Irish has two strategies in order to model this type of long-distance dependency: